mpsonntag/snippets/notes/projects/bc_poster_gallery/setup.md

       REQUIRE_SIGNIN_VIEW    = true
     ```

-- if this is not already the case, copy the latest page templates from https://gin.g-node.org/G-Node/gin-bc20 to `$PROJ_ROOT/config/gogs/templates`.
+- if this is not already the case from a previous step, copy the gogs images and templates "gin.g-node.org/G-Node/gin-bc20:/config/gogs" to `$PROJ_ROOT/config/gogs/` on the server.
 - update the custom templates and images in `$PROJ_ROOT/config/gogs/templates` so links, times and dates match the current conference requirements.

 - update the content of the `$PROJ_ROOT/config/uploader` config file to match the current conference requirements.